 First, it is an opportunity to make a statement that needs to be made, especially by and to Christians.
 By not voting, I can place my hope in something other than the President of the United States.
-The Christian faith is very clear that we are not to trust government as our source of safety and supply.
+The Christian faith is very clear that we are not to trust the government as our source of safety and supply.

 If I remember correctly, the first time I ever saw a Hebrew National Hot Dog was at Fenway Park in Boston.
 Their slogan caught my attention – “We answer to a higher authority.”
-It’s catchy advertising for a hot dog, and as followers of Jesus we should brandish about a similar sentiment.
+It’s catchy advertising for a hot dog, and as followers of Jesus, we should brandish about a similar sentiment.

-This is a much needed word to American Christians.
+This is a much-needed word to American Christians.
 We have come to the point where folks believe a professing, scripture understanding, caring, Christ witnessing President is not a Christian, but a vulgar, greedy, dishonest, man who claims his favorite scripture is “do unto others…” is the one who will lead us to our Christian promised land.

 It seems to me that if I am not trusting in our next president to be our savior than it is fine to make that proclamation by withholding my vote.